RZdataprojects/DiFair/README.md

 ## 📁 Input Dataset Format

-Your dataset should be a CSV/TSV file with the following structure:
+Your dataset should be a CSV file with the following structure:

 ### Example Demographic Dataset
 | prompt_id | neutral             | group_a                       | group_b                       | group_c                       |